Conservative Maltsev Constraint Satisfaction Problems: The structure of conservative minority algebras

-To establish 3., take a sapling $\mathcal{T}_S$ of $\mathcal{T}$.
-By Remark \ref{rem:subtreesofhsimpletreesarehsimple}, we know that $\mathcal{T}_S$ is a projection conservative minority tree.
-Since $\mathcal{T}_S$ is a full sapling of itself, it follows from 2. above that $\fA_{\mathcal{T}_S}$ subdirectly irreducible. \end{proof}
+To establish \emph{3.}, take a sapling $\mathcal{T}_D$ of $\mathcal{T}$.
+By Remark \ref{rem:subtreesofhsimpletreesarehsimple}, we know that $\mathcal{T}_D$ is a hereditarily simple conservative minority tree.
+Since $\mathcal{T}_D$ is a full sapling of itself, it follows from 2. above that $\fA_{\mathcal{T}_S}$ subdirectly irreducible. \end{proof}